showheroes/Zipper/README.md

+# ShowHeroes
+- v1.1.0 Forked and updated to support Laravel 6, 7, 8

 # Note

 I haven't updated this package in a long time except merging PRs.
 The last time I was using this package was with PHP5.